The list-Ramsey threshold for families of graphs: Allowing forests

-\begin{remark} Note that the combination of these propositions implies a discrepancy in the behaviour of the thresholds for list-Ramsey and usual Ramsey.
-Indeed, for $\cF_1$ both thresholds appear at $n^{-1}$, but while the usual Ramsey threshold is semi-sharp, for every $c > 0$ there is a positive probability that $G_{n,c/n}$ is still $2$-list-Ramsey for $\cF_1$. \end{remark}
+\begin{remark} Note that the combination of these propositions implies a discrepancy in the behaviour of the thresholds for the list-Ramsey and the usual Ramsey properties.
+Indeed, for $\cF_1$ both thresholds appear at $n^{-1}$, but while the usual Ramsey threshold is semi-sharp, $G_{n,c/n}$ is $2$-list-Ramsey for $\cF_1$ with probability $\Omega(1)$ for every $c > 0$. \end{remark}

 We prove Propositions~\ref{prop:BC}--\ref{prop:BC-non-list} in the three subsections that follow.